XanderJC/synthetic-model-combination/README.md

 All RNG seeds are set in scripts and pretrained models provided so they should produce exact results.

+Requirements to run experiments can be found in 'requirements/requirements.txt', using Python 3.8.8.

 ### Regression Example

 Running the following Jupyter notebooks go through the synthetic regression example from scratch: